Getting the Beers In for Bristol’s Own William Friese-Greene

 Over the years Bristol has celebrated Greene by erecting three plaques to the man: firstly a black plaque which can easily be missed when walking past a night club on the Triangle in Clifton.
 Another was placed outside the Orpheus Cinema in 1939 to celebrate the 50th anniversary of his being awarded the guaranteed patent for his own Kinematograph in 1889.
 Finally a plaque was unveiled at his home at 12 College Street in 1955, which was later moved when the council knocked the building down in 1959.
 It now sits next to College Green.
 All told, I think we could do better than just a few plaques here in Bristol!

-So on Saturday 7th September 2019 (Greene’s birthday in fact) we will celebrate Friese-Greene’s birthday by launching a beer dedicated to the great man.
+So on every 7th September 2019 (Greene’s birthday in fact) we celebrate Friese-Greene’s birthday by launching a beer dedicated to the great man.
 The beer, named, The Friese-Greene will be launched at the Dawkins’ pub The Victoria, Clifton (next to the Lido) with a selection of films inspired by the work of William Friese-Greene as well as early colour films.
-The launch party starts at 2:00pm and will (as always) end late.

 Check out the artwork for the Beer Pump Clip: